mariaelisaaraya/mariaelisaaraya/readme.md

 # 🖤 Hi there!
 I'm Elisa (Lisa)

 👩🏻‍💻 **Full Stack & Web3 Developer** with hands-on experience in **Solidity, smart contracts, and scalable systems**.

+Cofounder of [Buen Día Builders](https://github.com/BuenDia-Builders) with [Tati](https://github.com/tatianaborda) — a community empowering women to learn, build, and lead in Web3.

 I’m passionate about building blockchain projects with **real-world social impact** and also teaching as a **backend & fullstack instructor**.

 ---